 Greenhouse Gas Emissions.
-Under the proposed project, construction and operational activities, including increased vehicle trips, would result in an increase in the emission of greenhouse gases.
-However, the emissions would be below significance threshold levels and, therefore, the project would not result in potentially significant impacts from greenhouse gases.
-Under the Reduced Density Alternative, because there would be no construction of Phases II and III buildings, the project would result in proportionally lower emissions than the proposed project and proportionately reduced impacts related to greenhouse gas emissions.
+Under both the proposed projectand this alternative, while construction and operational activities, including increased vehicle trips, would result in an increase in the emission of greenhouse gasesz.
+However, the emissions would be below significance threshold levels and, therefore, neither the project nor this alternative would-not result in potentially significant impacts from greenhouse gases.
+In sum, this alternative is the same as the modified proposed project and, therefore, the Reduced Density Alternative would result in similar impacts to greenhouse gas emissions.Under the Reduced Density Alternative, because there would be no construction of Phases II and III buildings, the project would result in proportionally lower emissions than the proposed project and proportionately reduced impacts related to greenhouse gas emissions.
 However, under the Reduced Density Alternative, freshman students currently commuting to campus using motorized options would continue to do so.
 Therefore, regional motorized trips, and the associated vehicle miles traveled, would not be reduced under this alternative as they would be under the proposed Project due to the addition of more on-campus student housing and the corresponding reduction in regional vehicle trips.

 Hazards and Hazardous Materials.
-Under the proposed project, hazardous materials-related impacts from activities typically associated with construction are anticipated.
+Under both the proposed projectand this alternative, hazardous materials-related impacts from activities typically associated with construction are anticipated.
 These potential impacts include use and generation of hazardous materials/wastes typically associated with building materials and construction activities.
 However, with implementation of recommended mitigation measures, impacts associated with the potential release of these hazardous materials would be reduced to less than significant.
 Under the Reduced Density Alternative, because the Phase I site is already developed with Parking Lot 9, impacts related to the potential to disturb or uncover potentially hazardous materials would be decreased.
-Additionally, elimination of the Phase II and III buildings, which would result in the majority of the potentially significant impacts that would occur under the two phases.
-Therefore, potentially significant impacts would be reduced as a result of the Reduced Density Alternative.
+Additionally, elimination of the Phase II and III buildings, which would result in the majority of the potentially significant impacts associated with hazards and hazardous materials, also would eliminate the potentially significant impacts that would occur under the two phases.
+ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, potentially significant impacts to hazards and hazardous materials.

 Hydrology and Water Quality.
-Under the proposed project, biofiltration BMPs, compliance with applicable permits and standards, and project design features would ensure that impacts associated with hydrology and water quality would be less than significant.
+Under both the proposed projectand this alternative, biofiltration BMPs, compliance with applicable permits and standards, and project design features would ensure that impacts associated with hydrology and water quality would be less than significant.
 Under the Reduced Density Alternative, because the Phase I site is already developed with Parking Lot 9, potentially significant impacts associated with hydrology and water quality would be decreased.
 Additionally, elimination of the Phase II and III buildings, which would result in the majority of the potentially significant impacts associated with hydrology and water quality, also would eliminate the potentially significant impacts that would occur under the two phases.
-Therefore, potentially significant impacts would be reduced as a result of the Reduced Density Alternative.
+ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, potentially significant impacts the reduced as a result of the Reduced Density Alternative\would result in similar impacts to hydrology and water quality.